duyanhh4/Amazon-Customer-Analysis/README.md

 You can access the data [here](https://www.kaggle.com/datasets/swathiunnikrishnan/amazon-consumer-behaviour-dataset)

 ## Analysis and Code
-The full analysis, including detailed code and visualizations, is documented in the Jupyter Notebook file
+The full analysis, including detailed code and visualizations, is documented in the Jupyter Notebook file in this [branch](https://github.com/duyanhh4/Amazon-Customer-Analysis/blob/main/Amazon%20Customer%20Analysis.ipynb)